Frequently Asked Questions for Teachers

 PolarTREC or the NSF logistics providers cover most costs associated with participation in the program.
 This includes travel, lodging, food, essential field gear, and substitute costs if you are on an expedition while your school is in session.
 Expenses teachers may incur are likely to include personal apparel and gear not provided (long underwear, gloves, socks, etc.), some medical expenses or evacuation insurance if not included in your present insurance, personal travel or travel related to outreach activities before or after the expedition, and possible salary related losses depending on your school and their policies for leave.

 Yes.
 Prior to going into the field, teachers will participate in two to four online webinars (web conferences) that provide background information about the program and additional training as needed.
-All selected teachers are required to participate in a seven-day orientation in Fairbanks, Alaska.
+All selected teachers are required to participate in a week-long orientation in Fairbanks, Alaska.
 The orientation provides training on journaling, photography, interactive technology tools, field communications, polar science content, education and outreach planning, and safety training.
 Additional training may be required but will be addressed on a case-by-case basis in pre-field logistic calls with your research team.

 Yes, there is limited funding to support pre or post expedition meetings between teachers and researchers.
 If possible, teachers are encouraged to visit their researcher's institution prior to going into the field so that they have an opportunity to meet the rest of the research team and learn more about the research project.
 The researcher may also travel to the teacher's school or the teacher and researcher can plan to meet at a data workshop, planning meeting, or other professional conference.